Install Oracle Java JDK 11 on RHEL 7/CentOS 7

 Step 2: Extract the downloaded tar file and move to /usr.

-Once downloaded with required JDK tar version extract and move the versions under /usr.
+Once downloaded with required JDK tar version extract and move the extracted directory under /usr.

 extract the downloaded java tar files